 For the money these super slick cans from AKG are just fabulous value.
-For a penny less than £50, the Y50s deliver an on-ear pair of headphones equipped with a smart 3D-Axis folding mechanism, detachable 1.2-metre cable with inline, one-button remote/mic and solid speaker frequency response of 16 Hz to 24 kHz.
+The Y50s deliver an on-ear pair of headphones equipped with a smart 3D-Axis folding mechanism, detachable 1.2-metre cable with inline, one-button remote/mic and solid speaker frequency response of 16 Hz to 24 kHz.
 Throw in a 3.5 - 6.3mm adapter and soft travel pouch, as well as the ability to choose from four different earplate colour schemes, and these are a super attractive option.

 If you demand something a little different from your gadgets, then the Creative Outlier should appeal to you greatly.
 Indeed, these cans can play audio from four different sources, via Bluetooth, a built-in MicroSD card port, USB and AUX-in, meaning that no matter where your music is stored, you can listen to it with ease.
 Each set of Outliers also come with a selection of coloured accoustic rings, allowing you to customise your look as you see fit.
 Battery life isn't as impressive as some other headphones in this guide, however at 10 hours you've still got plenty of juice to rock out morning, noon and night.

 A member of Grado's Prestige Series, the SR80e deliver an open-back, on-ear design just loaded with cool tech and features.
-Utilising a 4-conductor connecting cable and special destressed diaphragms, the cans manage to produce a wider and more open soundstage than previous models, while extras like a non-resonant air chamber and dynamic transducer mean that no matter what type of audio you throw at the SR80e, they deliver great playback.
-For five pennies shy of of a ton, they are brilliant value for money.
+Utilising a 4-conductor connecting cable and special 'de-stressed' diaphragms, the cans muster up a wider and more open soundstage than most rivals here

 Geared towards more of a studio usage, however in no-way restricted to it, these badboys from Shure deliver a closed-back, circumaural design that both sits well over the ears and works to reduce background noise.
 A dynamic transducer, 5Hz - 25kHz frequency range, and 40mm driver ensure precise performance across bass, mid-tone and treble too, while small details like a bayonet clipped cable and replaceable ear cup pads mean that you'll feel comfortable wearing these everyday in a variety of situations.

-Yes, you read that right, we've got a pair of Bowers & Wilkins headphones in this guide too.
+Yes, you read that right, we've got a pair of Bowers & Wilkins headphones in this guide too - even though we've had to cheat slightly price-wise to include them.
 The P3, which in their blue and red colour schemes ring in at five pennies short of a ton right now, deliver everything you would expect from a premium audio manufacturer's headphones.
 A stylish and minamilist design, one which beautifully combines aluminium and custom fabric for a premium finish, is partnered with a mylar damped laminate diaphragm, neodymium magnets and dynamic driver to deliver super sound quality and, for the price, unparalleled class.